danielharrell/open-eyes-lect-2017-18/Open.md

 in cases of openness to be praised, then why is this not boundary enough to close them?
-Close them enough, at least, to prevent the suitors or corpses in these cases from simply getting in, or more generally to distinguish true openness from mere openness?
+Close them enough, at least, to prevent the suitors or corpses in these cases from simply getting in, or more generally distinguish true openness from mere openness?

 <!-- Below should stick with "stay intact" wording.
 Move
 on to corruption.-->

+(Revise from here.)
 To press this question, we can turn to our own state of being in awareness.
 Our eyes are open, in this sense, as we see through them to a whole world outside us.
 But this sense is again figurative, and perhaps even false.
 Our eyes could not be open, after all, like our eyelids, or like a lidless jar, just letting the world in.
 For open eyes can be poked, injured, even blinded---as if their staying open meant staying intact, just like every other way of being truly open.
 (Perhaps make contrast here: on the other hand, the world gets in completely.)
 But if truly open eyes stay intact, then how does the world get in?
 It could not be the way the world gets into a pickle jar, to spoil what's inside.
 For the world gets into our eyes, we might say, to fill what's inside, as if there were nothing already in our eyes to spoil.
 But how can the world fill our eyes so completely, if they also stay intact, unless the world could fill them without getting in?
 Which seems to mean filling them from within rather than without?
 Or even to mean not filling them at all, if the world is fully there already, at once, within our eyes at the moment they open, as a cause of openness rather than an effect?

 On this suggestion, then, we would not be able to see the world, but only suffer it, unless our eyes somehow contained